Skip to main content

 2.0

-DOS proposes changes to U.S. passport application and will no longer issue passports with "X" sex markers
+DOS proposes changes to Form DS-11 (Application for a U.S. Passport), and will no longer issue passports with "X" sex markers

 1. Original Date Announced